Bright 'X' sign at former Twitter headquarters removed from roof

 ALSO READ: Musk threatens to sue researchers who documented the rise in hateful tweets

-Meanwhile, San Francisco city officials over the weekend said they had opened a complaint and were investigating the sign installation.
+Meanwhile, San Francisco city officials said they had opened a complaint and were investigating the sign installation.
 According to the city, erecting a sign on top of a building requires a permit for design and safety reasons.

+Hannan said a permit is needed to remove the structure as well, but, "due to safety concerns, the permit can be secured after the structure is taken down."
+The property owners will be billed for permit fees for the installation and removal of the sign and to cover the cost of the city's investigation.

 There has been a flurry of activity at the building since the rebranding of Twitter to X commenced last week after Musk repeatedly teased the name change.